NVIDIA/libcudacxx/TESTING.md

 In a Bash shell:

 ```
-cd libcudacxx # This should be //sw/gpgpu/libcudacxx or the repo root.
+export LIBCUDACXX_ROOT=/path/to/libcudacxx # Should be //sw/gpgpu/libcudacxx or the Git repo root.

+cd ${LIBCUDACXX_ROOT}
 mkdir -p build
 cd build
 cmake .. \